alfonsohdez08/umbrella/README.md

 (int i) => i
 ````

 **Umbrella** can't translate this as a column because it's not even a composite type.
-It doesn't have state, properties, and so on.
-In case you want to produce a `DataTable` based on the given collection, then we have to wrap our field into an object by using the `new` operator:
+It doesn't have properties, etc. In case you want to produce a `DataTable` based on the given collection, then we have to wrap our field into an object by using the `new` operator:

 ````csharp
 (int i) => new {ID = i}